bunnybunnybun/TacOS/README.md

  - This is a very early prototype, and not anywhere near finished
  - I did not write this entirely from scratch, as that would take, maybe... years?

 This DE only works on Arch Linux (and probably it's derivatives, such as CachyOS.
 But those have not been tested.), and I do not expect anyone to download a new operating system onto their computer just to test my DE.
 So, you can just watch the demo/showcase video.
-Go to the repository files and look for a file called ScrollingDEShowcaseVid.mov and watch that.
-(I could not figure out how to embed the video into this README)
+Click this to view the demo: https://hc-cdn.hel1.your-objectstorage.com/s/v3/0b38fe7e85b389dd1a82d1ff72ba8a0d138aa259_scrollingdeshowcasevid.mp4

 ## Features
  - Auto tiling window management, with the ability to scroll through your windows.
 Watch the demo video to see what I mean.